sn4k3/SDS011-Frontend/README.md

 # Less reads = Less precision and fast
 # More reads = More precision and slow
 # After measurements the sensor, laser and fan will be turn off for 'UPDATE_FREQUENCY' time, this will increase the lifespan of the sensor.
-READINGS = 10  # Number of readings, this will not perform an AVG, only the last read will be used as value.
+READINGS = 5                        # Number of readings, this will not perform an AVG, only the last read will be used as value.
+SLEEP_BEFORE_FIRST_READ = 10        # Time to wait in seconds after sensor awake and before the first read.
+Give sometime for the sensor stabilize
 SLEEP_BETWEEN_READS = 2             # Time to sleep in seconds between each read, total read time will be READINGS x SLEEP_BETWEEN_READS.
 UPDATE_FREQUENCY = 60               # Update frequency in seconds, new measurements after that time.
 # If UPDATE_FREQUENCY = 0, the sensor will never turn off, this will wear your sensor much faster.
 # (according to the manufacturer, the lifespan totals approximately 8000 hours).
 STORED_READ_NUM = 100               # Maximum number of readings to plot or store, when max is reached, the oldest read will be removed.
 ````

 **/var/www/html/assets/aqi.js**